Excessive Urination In Cats: Why Is My Cat Peeing A Lot?

 Increased urinating frequency is called pollakiuria, and increased urine volume is called polyuria.

-In some cases your cat may even be peeing outside the litter box even if you’re using the same litter type as you always have been.
-You’ll need to monitor your feline’s urinating habits in order to determine which of the two types of excessive urinating you need to report to your vet for a proper diagnosis of the problem, which is causing your cat to pee a lot.
+Sometimes, your cat may even be peeing outside the litter box, even if you’re using the same litter type as you always have been.
+You’ll need to monitor your feline’s urinating habits to determine which of the two types of excessive urinating you must report to your vet for a proper diagnosis of the problem that is causing your cat to pee a lot.

 Pollakiuria: An Increase In Cat Urination Frequency

-If your kitty is peeing way more often than it used to, regardless of the amount of urine it’s releasing, then it’s suffering from pollakiuria.
+If your kitty is peeing way more often than it used to, regardless of how much urine it releases, then it’s suffering from pollakiuria.

-There are many health-related problems which may be causing it.
+There are many health-related problems that may be causing it.

 Frequent peeing is linked to the cat’s bladder and kidneys.
 It could be an indicator for bladder stones, sterile or idiopathic inflammation, obstruction, or some other infection.
 These urinary problems could also mean that your feline pal can’t empty its bladder properly due to some blockage in its urinary system.